 When my older sister was in middle school, I would have to constantly tell my mom it was time to go pick her up.
 Instead of getting in the car, my mom would just continue to lay down and watch Trading Spaces.
 I would ask her over and over again, but she would never move.

 Was TV really that much more important than her own daughters?

 I was scared each and every day walking home from school.
-Sometimes people in cars would honk at me or scream at me.
-Some would drive by slow.
-To this day, I hate walking outside by myself.
+Sometimes people in cars would honk at me or scream out at me.
+Some would drive by slow for a block.
+To this day, I can’t stand walking outside by myself.

 Throughout my childhood, I would have so many panic attacks.
 I would constantly cry and scream.
 My mom never understood my pain.
 She would pin me down to the floor or my bed.
 She would even cover my mouth (and sometimes my nose) until I stopped crying.
 Stop crying, and I’ll let you go.

 When I was eight years old, she went to the store, bought diapers and told me, “If you’re going to act like a baby, you’re going to be treated like a baby.”

 I remember being forced to wear them, and I felt so incredibly helpless.
 I had no idea what I was doing that was so bad.

 All these experiences point to me developing incredibly bad anxiety and relationship dependency issues.
 I have terrible separation anxiety from my boyfriend, and I attribute it all to my mom not being there like she should’ve.